 Number Name Description

 0 No response The event is ignored.

 1 Info The event is logged in the event log.

 3 Warning The drive issues a warning.

 10 Fault A fault is issued, and the modulation is stopped.

-11 Fault, Open MCB A fault is issued, the modulation is stopped and the MCB is opened, if controlled by the converter.

 7.3.14.10Voltage Supervision (Menu Index 2.9.11)